 Indiana Family Star Party

-This panoramic picture (scroll waaaaaay to the right) shows the observing field from the west.
+This panoramic picture (scroll waaaaaay to the right) shows the observing field toward the east.
 There are trees to the north and east, with mostly clear horizons to the south and west.
 Water, restrooms, info room, and IFSP talks are in the Nature Center shown at left (showers are at the lodge).
 Note that driving is not permitted on the observing field after dark.

 For astrophotographers, deep-sky fanatics, and anyone who really wants to avoid the risk of stray light, there is an isolated area next to the pond, hidden inside all the vegetation south of the main observing field, accessible by car from the south end of the observing field.
 The eastern horizon is not as clear, but the trees there also block the Frankfort light dome.
-See the observing field map on the maps page for the "Astrophotographer's Corner" (Note the new path this year, from the SW corner of the observing field).
+See the observing field map on the maps page for the "Astrophotographer's Corner".

 Open spaces on the observatory lawn are also available on a first-come, first-served basis, except for the concrete observing pads, which are reserved for those helping with the Sky-Trekker program.